 Design Approaches to Navigate Change, Foster Resilience, and Co-create the Cities We Need

-My first book is getting published this fall!
-It explores how the emerging field of speculative futures can help us imagine and build more resilient, equitable cities.
+Speculative Futures is out in the world!
+It explores how this emerging field can help us imagine and build more resilient, equitable cities.

 Speculative futures – design approaches that visualize new and potential worlds – move us beyond what currently exists into the realms of what could be.
 Long used in art, film, fiction, architecture, and industrial design, the tools employ speculation to provoke, imagine, and dream into what lies ahead.
-Written for futurists, urbanists, and artists looking to enact city-wide transformation–and for readers at the intersection of disruption, design, and city living – the book offers creative paths toward urban resilience, using design tools that already exist.
+Written for futurists, strategists, urbanists, artists, and readers looking to enact city-wide transformation, the book offers creative paths toward urban resilience, using design tools that already exist.